au-williams/scripts/autohotkey/README.md

 # capslock.ahk

-Hooks into the capslock key and replaces the original functionality with preset hotkeys.
+Hooks into the capslock key and replaces the original functionality with pre-configured hotkeys.